dplochcoder/hkspoilerviewer/README.md

 For example, if you start a plando, then realize after making 100 edits that you forgot to randomize grimmkin flames, you can create a new seed that does randomize grimmkin flames, then import your old (incomplete) save onto the new one so you don't lose work.

-## Saving
+## Saving and Exporting

-At any point, you can save your progress as a new ICDL pack folder from the save menu.
-Simply select `File > Save as ICDL Pack` at any time to checkpoint your progress.
-This will also save your current bookmarks and route, if you have any open.
+At any point, you can save your progress as an hks file.
+The hks file is self-contained and you do not need to keep the original spoiler or ICDL files around to use it.
+It also preserves all of your bookmarks and routing info that you were using.

-You will ideally save your ICDL packs in the `Past Randos` folder, so that you can open them in Hollow Knight for playing/debugging, but you can save them anywhere.
+When you're ready to try out your save in Hollow Knight, select 'Export as ICDL Pack Folder' from the ICDL menu.
+If there are no errors, you'll be asked for a name and description of the pack folder, which will appear in the UI when the user browses 'Past Randos'.
+You'll ideally want to save your pack folders in the Past Randos directory, but you can save them anywhere.

 # Future features

   - Undo/Redo functionality, particularly for ICDL work
-  - Generic search engine for better queries
-  - Adding custom geo / essence items
   - Proper integration with Transcendence (editing notches for Transcendence probably doesn't work right now)
   - Native support of multi-item check locations (i.e. area blitz)
   - Graphical UI mode (very very far future, if ever)